zhenliatbrown/MESO-DPD_LAMMPS/doc/src/fix_pimdb.rst

 * Fix *pimdb/nvt* the only supports the "pimd" and "nmpimd" methods.
 Fix *pimdb/langevin* only supports the "pimd" method, which is the default in this fix.
 These restrictions are related to the use of normal modes, which change in bosons.
 For similar reasons, *fmmode* of *pimd/langevin* should not be used, and would raise an error if set to a value other than *physical*.
 * Fix *pimdb/langevin* currently does not support *ensemble* other than *nve*, *nvt*.
 The barostat related keywords *iso*, *aniso*, *barostat*, *taup* are not supported.
+* Fix *pimdb/langevin* also has a keyword not available in fix *pimd/langevin*: *esynch*, with default *yes*.
+If set to *no*, some time consuming synchronization of spring energies and the primitive kinetic energy estimator between processors is avoided.

 The isomorphism between the partition function of :math:`N` bosonic quantum particles and that of a system of classical ring polymers at inverse temperature :math:`\beta`